 Killer bees or Africanized bees are very aggressive!
 Other than their super defensive tendency, the African bees have only a few other characteristics that differ from ordinary, European honey bees.
-They are slightly darker and smaller than those of European bees.
-There are also some slight differences in certain body parts, such as the veins in the wings, which can be measured.
+Africanized Bees are slightly darker and smaller than those of European bees.
+There are also some slight differences in certain body parts.
+Such as the veins in the wings, which can be measured.
 These characteristics, however, cannot be distinguished easily with the naked eye.
-Even an expert looking at a European bee and an Africanized bee sitting on the same leaf could have trouble telling which is which.
-Researchers have developed measurement tests that can be used in the field for a preliminary identification but more extensive tests are generally required for a positive identification.
+Even an expert looking at a European bee and an Killer bee sitting on the same leaf could have trouble telling which is which.
+Researchers have developed measurement tests that can be used for a preliminary identification.
+More extensive tests are generally required for a positive identification.

-One possible reason for the success of Africanized bees in displacing milder-tempered bees is that in every respect, the Africans appear to be more efficient and more diligent.
-They get up earlier, work later and visit more flowers per foraging flight than do European bees.
-When the moon is bright, Africanized bees will often continue to forage late into the night.
-This workaholic attitude even extends to reproduction.
-Africanized queen bees lay eggs at a slightly faster rate than do their European counterparts.
-Colonies of African and Africanized bees also produce a significantly larger number of drones than do those of European bees.
+One possible reason for the success of killer bees replacing milder-tempered bees is that in every respect, the African killer bees appear to be more efficient and more diligent.
+They get up earlier, work later, and visit more flowers per flight than the European bees do.
+When the moon is bright, Africanized bees will often continue to work late into the night.
+Their workaholic attitude even extends to reproduction.
+Africanized queen bees lay eggs at a slightly faster rate than their European counterparts.
+Colonies of African bees also produce a significantly larger number of drones than the European bees do.